Doune: Archaeology

 The remains of a Roman fort were excavated by Headland Archaeology.
 Three ditches and the base of a rampart were investigated comprising part of the defence works.
 Set into the back of the rampart five circular stone bread ovens were located.
 Running behind the ovens a gravel track was interpreted as the intervallum way (one of the internal roads of the fort).
 The foundations of a building that it is thought served as the fort’s hospital were also uncovered and an iron-smelting shaft furnace, a first for Roman Scotland.
 Fragments of samian ware and amphorae were recovered dating to the Flavian period and the first Roman incursion into Scotland (from 79 AD to the mid-80s AD).
 The remains of the Roman fort are a scheduled monument.

 Folklore

-Like in other Celtic lands, Doune also has tales of fairies.
-One such place is Ternishee, a small wood east of the Annat chapel, above Doune Lodge, 1+1/2 mi from Doune.
+As in other Celtic lands, Doune has tales of fairies.
+One place associated with such folklore is Ternishee, a small wood east of the Annat chapel, above Doune Lodge, 1+1/2 mi from Doune.
 Its name comes from the gd.
 Fairy dancing parties are recounted on the Fairy Knowe, a hillock on the right bank of the Ardoch, 1/2 mi east of Doune.
-Also near the Bridge of Teith, on the low road to Callander, a burial mound called Tullochanknowe is said to be a favourite haunt of the fairies.
+Near the Bridge of Teith, on the low road to Callander, a burial mound called Tullochanknowe is said to be a favourite haunt of the fairies.